-York Economic Strategy 2012, Without Walls Action Plan 2011 -2015 2 York and North Yorkshire tourism statistics 3 Bid by the city to be included on England's tentative world heritage list 2011 Figure ground illustration of the historic core conservation area (blue boundary) showing the different density of building blocks within the centre and the more residential outer areas.
+New City Beautiful - 2011 York Economic Strategy 2012, Without Walls Action Plan 2011 -2015 York and North Yorkshire tourism statistics Bid by the city to be included on England's tentative world heritage list 2011 Figure ground illustration (reversing the normal colour contrast of black for buildings) of the historic core conservation area (blue boundary) showing the different density of building blocks within the centre and the more residential outer areas.
 The black areas represent open space - streets, parks, the rivers etc. The essential components of the public realm.